 Q: What do you feed your ferrets?
 I feed my ferrets a very balanced raw diet.
 Whole prey, Commercial Grinds & Freeze Dried Raw.
 Meat on the bone is excellent for keeping the ferrets teeth clean.
 I also give them organic quail eggs once a week along with various freeze dried meats and liver as treats.
 Do NOT ever feed your ferret ANY Sugar, Fruits or Vegetables Ferrets are STRICT Carnivores Doing so will cause major health issue for your ferret down the road

 Q: Should I neuter or spay my ferret? " ALWAYS YES " The Hob (male) will go into rutt / season, and can put off an odour that can be quite offensive to some people.
 He will also probably try to mate with other ferrets whether they are male or female in your home causing them distress and he could tear up their necks quite badly trying to mate.
 Hobs also "MARK" everything when they are in season.
 This is a mix of Urine and Semen hobs do this in hopes to attract a Jill.
 Once a hob is neutered he will normally calm down quite a bit and marking stops.

-A Jill (female) needs to be bred or brought out of season with a jill jab by your vet each year.
-You can tell a jill is coming into season as her vulva will swell to quite a large size.
-If the jill is not brought out of season then she could develop Aplastic Anaemia and if left unnoticed she could die.
-If she is left intact she could also develop Closed/Open Pyrometria which could also be life threatening.
+A Jill (female) needs to be bred or brought out of season with a jill jab given by your licensed veterinarian or put to a V- Hob (Vasectomized Hob).
+You can tell a jill is coming into season as her vulva will get wet and swell to quite a large size.
+If the jill is not brought out of season then she could develop Aplastic Anaemia and if left unnoticed she could die of infection.
+If a jill is left intact she could also develop Closed/Open Pyrometria which could also be life threatening.

 Q: Do angora ferrets require any special care or grooming?
 If kept clean, you shouldn’t have any problems, They smell no different than a standard ferret and have the same grooming requirements.